-4/ All grade values in the course outline are 'set in stone'.
+- to 'stick out' etc.).
+Questions should contribute to the lecture.
+Questions about course material can usually be answered in this course outline. - 4/ All grade values in the course outline are 'set in stone'.
 There will be no re-weighting or bell-curving.
 No extra assignments will be given.
-No items will be omitted from the final grade.

-5/ All due dates (eg. essays, assignments, tests, exams) in the course outline are 'set in stone', unless they are moved to a later date by the instructor.
-Under no condition will due dates be made earlier than the dates indicated in the course outline.

-6/ Do not assume your past (eg. past grades, experience level, age) is the key to your future performance.
+No items will be omitted from the final grade. - 5/ All due dates (eg. essays, assignments, tests, exams) in the course outline are 'set in stone', unless they are moved to a later date by the instructor.
+Under no condition will due dates be made earlier than the dates indicated in the course outline. - 6/ Do not assume your past (eg. past grades, experience level, age) is the key to your future performance.
 Profs assume everyone wishes high grades.
-Please do not indicate to the prof that you need or expect a certain grade in the course.

-7/ All essays must be handed to the instructor in-class on the due date.

-8/ All late papers must be handed into the essay drop-off box outside the office of the Arts and Social Sciences Administrative Assistants' office, Room A116.

-9/ The late penalty is 2% per working day (weekends do not count).
-In all cases, the stamped date is the date which will be considered definitive when assigning late penalties.
-There is no exception to this rule.

-10/ The instructor has never lost a paper and will not accept that as an excuse.
+Please do not indicate to the prof that you need or expect a certain grade in the course. - 7/ All essays must be handed to the instructor in-class on the due date. - 8/ All late papers must be handed into the essay drop-off box outside the office of the Arts and Social Sciences Administrative Assistants' office, Room A116. - 9/ The late penalty is 2% per working day (weekends do not count).
+In all cases, the stamped date is the date which will be considered definitive when assigning late penalties or the time a file is submitted to me or OWL. - 10/ The instructor has never lost a paper and will not accept that as an excuse.
 If you leave a paper in the drop box, you are advised to email the instructor to ensure that the paper has come into his possession.
 In other words, YOU are responsible for your paper up to and until the INSTRUCTOR has determined that he is in possession of it.
-Do not let other students hand in your papers unless you are willing to take the risk that it might not get to its destination.

-11/ Emailed papers will only be accepted if you have been given specific permission by the instructor that this is acceptable.
+Do not let other students hand in your papers unless you are willing to take the risk that it might not get to its destination. - 11/ Emailed papers will only be accepted if you have been given specific permission by the instructor that this is acceptable.
 If you seek such permission you should make the request to the instructor.
-This option is only for the most rare and unusual circumstances and is subject to the complete discretion of the instructor.

-12/ As indicated in the policy of the dept., there are some legitimate excuses which may allow students to get limited extensions for essays, tests and exams.
+This option is only for the most rare and unusual circumstances and is subject to the complete discretion of the instructor. - 12/ As indicated in the policy of the dept., there are some legitimate excuses which may allow students to get limited extensions for essays, tests and exams.
 MOST MAJOR ITEMS IN THE COURSE MUST BE ACCOMPANIED BY AN OFFICIAL NOTE (eg. doctor's note) which is shown to Academic Counselling.
 Dates must be present to indicate the time period the student was affected.
-Academic Counselling must approve your request before I will.

-13/ If an extension is warranted, the prof and the student will negotiate a time frame for submission.
-This time frame cannot be just what the student wants.

-14/ I take all marking very seriously and I am unwilling to change a grade unless I have made a real error (eg. marked you down for a statement which is not wrong; marked you down for a grammatical error which is not wrong).
+Academic Counselling must approve your request before I will. - 13/ If an extension is warranted, the prof and the student will negotiate a time frame for submission.
+This time frame cannot be just what the student wants. - 14/ I take all marking very seriously and I am unwilling to change a grade unless I have made a real error (eg. marked you down for a statement which is not wrong; marked you down for a grammatical error which is not wrong).
 Subjective feelings are not a valid basis for an appeal (eg. "I think you are too hard on me"; "I have never had a mark this low").
 An appeal must go to me first.
 Your grade may go up, stay the same or go down (I would give then you an average of the old grade and the new grade).
 You may go down if I discover critical things I missed the first time.